krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 [105,402s][info ][safepoint   ] Safepoint "ThreadDump", Time since last: 159020 ns, Reaching safepoint: 29524545 ns, At safepoint: 160702 ns, Total: 29685247 ns
 ```

-The _Reaching safepoint_ contains time to safepoint.
-Most of the time it is **>15k ns** but there are some much longer:
+_Reaching safepoint_ contains the time to safepoint.
+Most of the time, it is **<15 ms**, but we also see one outlier:
-**29ms**.
+**29 ms**.
 Async-profiler in ```--ttsp``` mode collects samples between:

 - ```SafepointSynchronize::begin```, and
 - ```RuntimeService::record_safepoint_synchronized```

-During that time our application threads are trying to reach safepoint:
+During that time, our application threads are trying to reach a safepoint:
 ([HTML](/assets/async-demos/tts.html){:target="_blank"})

 ![alt text](/assets/async-demos/tts.png "flames")

-You can see that most of the gathered samples are executing ```arraycopy``` invoked from ```TtsController```.
+We can see that most of the gathered samples are executing ```arraycopy```, invoked from ```TtsController```.
-The time to safepoint issues that I approach so far:
+The time to safepoint issues that I have approached so far are:

 - **arraycopy** - as in our example
-- **old JDK + loops** - since JDK 11u4 we have _loop strip mining_ optimization working correctly (after fixing
+- **old JDK + loops** - since JDK 11u4 we have an _loop strip mining_ optimization working correctly (after fixing
   [JDK-8220374](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8220374){:target="_blank"}), before that if you had
   a counted loop, it could be compiled without any check for safepoint
 - **swap** - when your application thread executes some work in _thread_in_vm_ state (after calling some native method),
-  and during that execution it waits for some pages to be swapped in/out, that can slow down reaching the safepoint
+  and during that execution, it waits for some pages to be swapped in/out, which can slow down reaching the safepoint

-For the **arraycopy** issue the solution is to copy the array by some custom method.
-It will be a bit slower,
+The solution for the **arraycopy** issue is to copy larger arrays by some custom method, which might use **arraycopy** for smaller sub-arrays.
-but will not slow down all the threads but one.
+It will be a bit slower, but it will not slow down the whole application when reaching a safepoint is required.

-For the **swap** issue, just disable swap.
+For the **swap** issue, just disable the swap.

 ## Methods
 {: #methods }

-Async-profiler can instrument a method, so we can see all the stack traces that invoked that method.
+Async-profiler can instrument a method so that we can see all the stack traces with this method on the top.
-To achieve that async-profiler uses instrumentation.
+To achieve that, async-profiler uses instrumentation.

-**Big fat warning**: It's already pointed out in the README of the profiler that if you are not running
+**Big warning**: It's already pointed out in the README of the profiler that if you are not running
-the profiler from ```agentpath``` then the first instrumentation of Java method can result in code
+the profiler from ```agentpath```, then the first instrumentation of a Java method can result in a code
 cache flush.
-It’s not the fault of the async-profiler, it’s the nature of all instrumentation based profilers
+It’s not the fault of the async-profiler; it’s the nature of all instrumentation-based profilers
 combined with JVM’s code.
-Here is a comment from JVM sources:
+Here is a comment from the [JVM sources](https://github.com/openjdk/jdk/blob/master/src/hotspot/share/prims/jvmtiRedefineClasses.cpp#L4078){:target="_blank"}:

-> Deoptimize all compiled code that depends on this class.
+// Deoptimize all compiled code that depends on the classes redefined.
->
+//
-> If the can_redefine_classes capability is obtained in the onload
+// If the can_redefine_classes capability is obtained in the onload
->  phase then the compiler has recorded all dependencies from startup.
+// phase then the compiler has recorded all dependencies from startup.
->  In that case we need only deoptimize and throw away all compiled code
+// In that case we need only deoptimize and throw away all compiled code
-> that depends on the class.
+// that depends on the class.
->
+//
-> If can_redefine_classes is obtained sometime after the onload
+// If can_redefine_classes is obtained sometime after the onload
-> phase then the dependency information may be incomplete.
+// phase then the dependency information may be incomplete.
 In that case
-> the first call to RedefineClasses causes all compiled code to be
+// the first call to RedefineClasses causes all compiled code to be
-> thrown away.
+// thrown away.
 As can_redefine_classes has been obtained then
-> all future compilations will record dependencies so second and
+// all future compilations will record dependencies so second and
-> subsequent calls to RedefineClasses need only throw away code
+// subsequent calls to RedefineClasses need only throw away code
-> that depends on the class.
+// that depends on the class.

 You can check the [README PR](https://github.com/jvm-profiling-tools/async-profiler/pull/483#discussion_r735019623){:target="_blank"}
-discussion for more information on that.
-For now let's focus on the usage of the mode for our purposes.
+discussion for more information on this topic.
+But let's focus on the usage of the mode for our purposes.
-In this case we could easily do it with a plain IDE debugger, but there are situations where something
+In this case, we could easily do it with a plain IDE debugger, but there are situations where something
-is happening only in one environment, or we are tracing some issue that we do not know how to reproduce.
+is happening only in one environment, or we are tracing some issues we do not know how to reproduce.

-Since Spring beans are usually created during applications startup let's run our application that way:
+Since Spring beans are usually created during applications startup, let's run our application that way:

 ```shell
 java \